llamicron/rubric/book/src/example_grader/submission.md

 # Building a Submission
+Let's take a break from our rubric for a minute.

-A submission is a bundle of data that represents a students work.
+A "submission" is a bundle of data that represents a students work.
 A submission is graded against a rubric, and then sent back to you.
-By default, it contains a timestamp, a numerical grade, and 2 lists of the criteria that the student passed/failed.
+By default, it contains a timestamp, a numerical grade, and which criteria the student passed or failed.

 You can add any kind of data that you might want, for example the students name and ID, or information about their system like IP address.

-Any data that is needed from inside a criteria test should also be here.
-This will make more sense when we write the criteria tests.
+Different situations call for different data, so it's kept as flexible as possible.

+Sometimes you'll also need certain data to test a criterion in our rubric.
+You can include that data in the submission.
+This will become clear later.

 ## Some Housekeeping
 We need to do some housekeeping in our `main.rs`